 - Lochfield Road, Dumfries – work has now completed on this project which sits adjacent to the Queen of the South Football arena.
 16 homes were built on this site which includes a mix of 2 and 3 bed houses and 1 bed flats.
 This development was completed 11 weeks ahead of schedule.

 - Friars Vennel, Dumfries – work to replace a now demolished block of shops and flats in Friar’s Vennel has now been completed.
 This is a town centre area in Dumfries and was in need of renewal.
 The new development now consists of 6 flats which are situated above 2 commercial units which will be used as DGHP’s town centre offices.

 - Queen Street, Dumfries – The development, which is of Gold Standard in terms of sustainability and energy efficiency, is made up of three 4-bedroom townhouses.
 They feature many energy efficiency features, including thermal solar panels, photovoltaics, triple glazing, waste water recovery, noise reduction measures as well as bicycle shelters and rainwater storage.
 This development was completed on schedule and has received many positive feedback comments, with the DG1 Community Group praising DGHP and the contractors for transforming the appearance of Queen Street.

 Beyond our current schemes, DGHP is progressing work on a number of developments across Dumfries and Galloway, targeting areas of particular need in Dumfries and other areas.

 DGHP has a rigorous development appraisal methodology.
-For each proposed scheme, an appraisal of development costs and future income and management and maintenance costs is prepared before any commitment is entered into.
-DGHP will only undertake schemes which can demonstrate financial viability on realistic assumptions within 35-40 years.
+For each proposed scheme, an appraisal of development costs, future income and management and maintenance costs is prepared before any commitment is made.